expo/expo/docs/pages/versions/unversioned/sdk/mail-composer.md

 import PlatformsSection from '~/components/plugins/PlatformsSection';
 import Video from '~/components/plugins/Video'

-**`expo-mail-composer`** allows you to compose and send mail quickly and easily using the OS UI.
+**`expo-mail-composer`** allows you to compose and send emails quickly and easily using the OS UI.
 This module can't be used on iOS Simulators since you can't sign into a mail account on them.

 <Video file={"sdk/mailcomposer.mp4"} loop={false} />